Cshekhar004/EmployeeManagementSystem/README.md

 ---

-## License
+# License

-This project is for educational and portfolio purposes.
+This project is developed for educational, portfolio, and learning purposes.